Aripiprazole: Pharmacodynamics

 Since the actions of aripiprazole differ markedly across receptor systems aripiprazole was sometimes an antagonist (e.g., at 5-HT_{6}), sometimes an inverse agonist (e.g., 5-HT_{2B}), sometimes a partial agonist (e.g., D_{2S}, D_{3S}, D_{4S}, D_{2L}).
-Aripiprazole was frequently found to be a partial agonist or full agonist, with an intrinsic activity that could be low (5-HT_{2A}, 5-HT_{7}), intermediate (D_{2L,} 5-HT1A), or high (5-HT_{2C}).
+Aripiprazole was frequently found to be a partial agonist or full agonist, with an intrinsic activity that could be low (5-HT_{2A}, 5-HT_{7}), intermediate (D_{2L,} 5-HT_{1A}), or high (5-HT_{2C}).
 This mixture of agonist actions at D2-dopamine receptors is consistent with the hypothesis that aripiprazole has "functionally selective" actions.

 The "functional-selectivity" hypothesis proposes that a mixture of agonist/partial agonist/antagonist actions are likely.
 According to this hypothesis, agonists may induce structural changes in receptor conformations that are differentially "sensed" by the local complement of G proteins to induce a variety of functional actions depending upon the precise cellular milieu.
 The diverse actions of aripiprazole at D_{2}-dopamine receptors are clearly cell-type specific (e.g., agonism, antagonism, partial agonism), and are most parsimoniously explained by the "functional selectivity" hypothesis.

-Since 5-HT_{2C} receptors have been implicated in the control of depression, obsessive–compulsive disorder (OCD), and appetite, postsynaptic partial agonism at the 5-HT_{2C} receptor might be associated with therapeutic potential in obsessive-compulsive disorder, obesity, and depression.
+Since 5-HT_{2C} receptors have been implicated in the control of depression, obsessive–compulsive disorder (OCD), and appetite, postsynaptic partial agonism at the 5-HT_{2C} receptor might be associated with therapeutic potential in obsessive–compulsive disorder, obesity, and depression.
 5-HT_{2C} agonism has been demonstrated to induce anorexia via enhancement of serotonergic neurotransmission via activation of postsynaptic 5-HT_{2C} receptors; it is conceivable that the 5-HT_{2C} partial agonist actions of aripiprazole may, thus, be partly responsible for the minimal weight gain associated with this compound in clinical trials.

 In terms of potential action as an antiobsessional agent, it is worthwhile noting that a variety of 5-HT_{2A}/5-HT_{2C} agonists have shown promise as antiobsessional agents, yet many of these compounds are hallucinogenic.
 Aripiprazole has a favorable pharmacological profile in being a 5-HT_{2C} partial agonist.
 Based on this profile, one can predict that aripiprazole may have antiobsessional and anorectic actions in humans.